YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How long should I use a neck pillow after a hair transplant?

 For most uncomplicated cases, 7 to 10 nights is a sensible range.
-The first week deserves protection because accidental turning, rubbing, and sleepy scratching create the most anxiety during this period.
-By day 8 to day 10, many patients can begin testing a gentler setup if the scalp is settling well.
+The first week deserves protection because accidental turning, rubbing, and half-asleep scratching create the most anxiety during this period.
+By day 8 to day 10, many people can begin testing a gentler setup if the scalp is settling well.

 If grafts were placed in the frontal hairline only, and you sleep on your back without turning, the neck pillow may become less necessary earlier than in a crown case.
 If grafts were placed in the crown, the back of the head needs stricter protection because a normal pillow can press directly against the recipient area.